 Over the period 1999/00 through 2002/03, with the construction and commissioning of the \$270 million ALGS, CPC had the third largest hydro project under construction in North America and the largest industrial project in B.C.
 ALGS was completed on budget and ahead of schedule.
-During the three-year construction period, the project created 750 person-years of direct employment (85% local hires), \$60 million in direct and indirect income and \$20 million in regional procurement.
+During the three-year construction period, the project created 750 person-years of direct employment (with 85 per cent local hires), \$60 million in direct and indirect income and \$20 million in regional procurement.

-The construction of the \$205 million BRX, which began in the first quarter of 2003/04, will create over 450 person-years of direct employment, \$30 million in direct and indirect income and \$15 million in local procurement during the three-year construction period.
+Construction of the \$205 million BRX, which commenced in the first quarter of 2003/04 and is now expected to be completed in late 2006/07, will create over 450 person-years of direct employment (with 85 per cent local hires), \$30 million in direct and indirect income and \$15 million in local procurement.